Jobs at TASSC

 - Ensure all eligible survivors receive high-quality legal representation by exercising due diligence and strongly advocating for each survivor;

-- In collaboration with TASSC Campaign and Advocacy Program Manager, engage in advocacy on behalf of survivors of torture by meeting with members of Congress, legislative aids, and other local officials at the Department of Homeland Security, its various agencies, and the Executive Office of Immigration Review;
+- In collaboration with TASSC Advocacy and Outreach Program Manager, engage in advocacy on behalf of survivors of torture by meeting with members of Congress, legislative aids, and other local officials at the Department of Homeland Security, its various agencies, and the Executive Office of Immigration Review;

 - Attend regular TASSC staff meetings and other events;

-- Law degree (JD or LLM) from an ABA-accredited US institution and admission to any state bar;
+- Law degree (JD) from an ABA-accredited US institution and admission to any state bar;

 - Commitment to working with survivors of torture, and commitment to the campaign to rid the world of the scourge of torture;

-- Desire to work effectively with all TASSC staff, including the Legal Services Program Manager, legal interns, fellows, pro bono attorneys, psychologists, clinical case managers, advocacy consultants, job counselors, and social work interns;
+- Desire to work effectively with all TASSC staff, including legal interns, fellows, pro bono attorneys, psychologists, clinical case managers, advocacy consultants, job counselors, and social work interns;

 - Ability to communicate patiently, respectfully, and empathetically with individuals from diverse backgrounds, including survivors of torture coming from many different countries;

-- Ability to manage numerous tasks simultaneously, work under pressure, and identify and properly analyze legal issues, all while meeting deadlines;
+- Ability to manage numerous tasks simultaneously, work under pressure, and identify and properly analyze legal issues, strong attention to detail, all while meeting deadlines;

 - Excellent oral and written communication skills characterized by clarity and accuracy;